kaanhar/day-trader/README.md

-# 🤖 AI Crypto Trading Bot
+# Best Way to burn your money

 This is a fully autonomous, self-learning crypto trading bot that uses machine learning, technical indicators, and real-time market data to simulate trades on Binance.